-A fine needle is inserted into a trigger point (knot) within the muscle and this allows the muscle to relax, a gentle stretch is applied to the muscle and finally heat packs are applied to ensure the muscle is fully relaxed.
+A fine needle is inserted into a trigger point (knot) within the muscle and this allows the muscle to relax, a gentle stretch is applied to the muscle and finally a massage and heat packs are applied to ensure the muscle is fully relaxed.

-Orthotics are useful in correcting biomechanics.
-Both overpronation and under pronation effect the body’s ability to absorb shock.
+Orthotics are useful in correcting biomechanics and flat feet.
+Both overpronation and under pronation affect the body’s ability to absorb shock.
+An overactive muscle group will contribute to pronation.

-Likewise an overactive muscle group will contribute to pronation and a correctly fitted orthotic encourages a weak muscle group to fire at the appropriate moment.
+A correctly fitted orthotic will strengthen weak muscle groups and encourage them to fire at the appropriate moment.

 Shockwave therapy increases blood flow to the area of treatment and is an excellent modality for treating stress fractures associated with severe cases of shin splints.

-The team at Erica Dash Podiatry are able to offer all the listed treatments, to free you of your symptoms of shin splints.
-Call us today or book online so you can return to your favourite fitness regime.
+The team at Erica Dash Podiatry are able to offer these treatment modalities, to free you of your symptoms of shin splints.
+Call us today or book online so you can return to your favorite fitness regime.

 Shockwave is a great alternative to treatments such as dry needling if you’re needle phobic and not keen on dry needling.
 We also have effective treatment offers for kids.